 (b) while the order has effect, any matter is included in a publication, in any part of the United Kingdom, in contravention of the order.

 (2) Where the publication is a newspaper or periodical, any proprietor, editor or publisher of the newspaper or periodical is guilty of an offence.

 (3) Where the publication is a relevant programme—

-> (a) any body corporate or Scottish partnership engaged in providing the programme service in which the programme is included, and
+(a) any body corporate or Scottish partnership engaged in providing the programme service in which the

-> **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
+**Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.